cristobalgrau/aws-serverless-rds-management-lab/README.md

 #### Attaching Lambda Layer to the Lambda Function

-To execute the SQL command used in the Python code you need to proceed to attach the Lambda Layer to use the Python library needed.
-In the AWS Lambda Management Console, navigate to your Lambda function.
-In the "Function code" section, you'll find the "Layers" configuration at the bottom.
-Add a layer and select the pymysql layer that was created.
+To enable the execution of SQL commands within your Python code, it's crucial to attach the Lambda Layer containing the necessary Python library.
+Follow these steps in the AWS Lambda Management Console:

+1. Navigate to your Lambda function.
+2. In the "Function code" section, locate the "Layers" configuration at the bottom.
+3. Add a new layer and select the `pymysql` layer created in the previous steps.

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/15b18ec4-47cb-47f1-9cbc-09be12b99a24)